LongWayHomie/defendnot/README.md

 # defendnot

 An even funnier way to disable windows defender.
+**Razz note:**
+**This version has some evasive measures implemented to bypass Windows Defender and some worse AVs there.** Implemented methods for implemented CRT injection:
+- String hashing using Djb2,
+- Custom function prototypes for function obfuscation
+- Custom GetProcAddress
+- Custom GetModuleHandle

 Defendnot is a successor of [no-defender](https://github.com/es3n1n/no-defender).

 ![](https://i.imgur.com/VGE8g6a.jpeg)

 ## How it works
 There's a WSC (Windows Security Center) service in Windows which is used by antiviruses to let Windows know that there's some other antivirus in the hood and it should disable Windows Defender.
 This WSC API is undocumented and furthermore requires people to sign an NDA with Microsoft to get its documentation.